pradeep3sep/interviewquestion/README ReactJs.md

 > ### prop-types - How to apply validation on props in React?
 We don't need to install separate package for defining the type of props.
 We can do it by default installed prop-types package

 When the application is running in development mode, React will automatically check all props that we set on components to make sure they have correct type.
-If the type is incorrect, React will generate warning messages in the console.
+If the `type is incorrect`, `React will generate warning messages in the console`.
 It's disabled in production mode due to performance impact.
-The mandatory props are defined with `isRequired`.
+The `mandatory props` are defined with `isRequired`.

 The set of predefined prop types: